-Licorice root can calm muscle spasms and inflammation in the gastrointestinal tract, which can both trigger indigestion.
-Chew licorice root for relief, or add licorice root to boiling water and drink the mixture.
+Licorice root can calm muscle spasms and inflammation in the gastrointestinal tract, which both can trigger indigestion.
+Chew licorice root for relief or add licorice root to boiling water and drink the mixture.

 Although effective for indigestion, licorice root can cause sodium and potassium imbalances and high blood pressure in large doses.
 Consume no more than 2.5 grams of dried licorice root per day for fast relief.
 Eat or drink licorice root 30 minutes before eating or one hour after eating for indigestion.

 Even though indigestion is a common problem, some bouts shouldn’t be ignored.
 Frequent indigestion is often a symptom of a chronic digestive problem like acid reflux, gastritis, and even stomach cancer.
 Therefore, see a doctor if indigestion continues for more than two weeks, or if you experience severe pain or other symptoms such as:

 You don’t have to live with frequent indigestion.
 Stomach discomfort can disrupt your life, but it doesn’t have to.
 See if these home remedies help but visit a doctor about any worrisome symptoms.

 The FDA doesn’t monitor herbs and remedies for quality, so research your brand choices.